Skip to content Skip to footer

 Why choose this programme?

-• First and only undergraduate Space Engineering programme in Poland
+• The first and only programme of its kind in Poland

-• Coverage of the full technological stack of space systems — from structures and propulsion to avionics, payloads, and mission operations
+• A comprehensive view of space systems engineering — from structures and propulsion to avionics, payloads, and mission design

-• Strong emphasis on practical, project-based learning, including simulations and engineering design
+• Strong emphasis on practical learning and engineering projects

-• Alignment with international standards and practices used in the space sector
+• Alignment with international standards and best practices used in the space sector

-• Focus on technologies supporting the space economy, sustainability, and secure space infrastructure
+• Focus on technologies supporting the space economy and sustainable development

-• Access to modern infrastructure and collaboration with the space industry and research institutions
+• Access to modern infrastructure and close cooperation with the space industry and research centres

-• Preparation for work in international and interdisciplinary engineering teams
+• Preparation for working in international, interdisciplinary engineering teams

 Career paths

-The interdisciplinary profile of the programme also opens opportunities in related high-tech domains such as robotics, autonomous systems, and advanced engineering industries.
+The interdisciplinary profile of the programme also opens opportunities in related high-tech fields, such as robotics, autonomous systems, and other modern engineering industries.

 Further study opportunities

-Graduates are well prepared to pursue Master’s programmes in areas such as:
+Graduates are prepared to continue their studies at the Master’s level in areas such as:

 • Mission safety and cybersecurity